LITTLE ROCK — Three ethics complaints against Pine Bluff School Board President Henry Dabner were dismissed Friday by the Arkansas Ethics Commission.

 Subscribe to Arkansas RSS feed

-LITTLE ROCK — Arkansas’ unemployment rate dropped two-tenths of a percentage point to 6.9 percent in March, according to labor statistics released Friday.
+LITTLE ROCK — Arkansas’ June unemployment rate was 3.8 percent, the same rate as the previous month, according to labor statistics released Friday.

 LITTLE ROCK — Democratic U.S. Senate candidate Conner Eldridge said Thursday he will take a debate truck and two podiums to Rogers on Saturday to make it “easy” for Republican incumbent John Boozman to meet him for a debate.

 LITTLE ROCK — The board of directors of USA Rice, a national organization that advocates for the rice industry, said Thursday it has chosen an Arkansas rice merchant to be its new chairman.

 LITTLE ROCK — The Arkansas Supreme Court on Thursday denied a request from a group of condemned inmates to reconsider its recent decision upholding the state’s lethal-injection law.